-In the ocean, we find waves moving along the surface (at the air-water interface), but also at deeper layers along what is called pycnoclines ( which is the boundary between two adjacent layers of water of different densities), and along the seafloor.
-Here we will focus on ocean surface waves.
+In the ocean, we find waves moving along the surface (at the air-water interface), at deeper layers along what is called pycnoclines (the boundary between two adjacent layers of water of different densities), and along the seafloor.
+In this article, we will only focus on ocean surface waves.

-Surface waves are created by disturbance forces applied to a specific area.
-A wave-generating force is the one that pushes water up across its boundary with the air.
-It can be either the wind, a surface vessel moving through the water, an earthquake, landslides, a splash, gravity (as is the case for tides), or any combination of them.
+Surface waves are created by disturbance forces applied to a specific water area.
+Wave-generating forces push water up across its boundary with the air.
+They can be either the wind, a surface vessel moving through the water, an earthquake, landslides, a splash, gravity (as is the case for tides), or any combination of them.

 Sinusoidal waves can be easily described and modeled:

 - the equilibrium surface, also known as the still water level, is the ocean surface level when there are no waves;

 - the crest is the wave’s highest point;